 As they drew closer, a few of them loosed arrows or hurled thin, light javelins in the direction of the Crimson Serpent.
 Most of the missiles clattered against the side of the cog, or splashed into the water.
 A few found their marks, and blood spattered the deck.

-“Fire!” shouted the ship-master in response.
+“Loose!” shouted the ship-master in response.

 Those sailors with bows loosed arrows, Yorrin among them.
 He wasn’t sure if he hit his target, but several of the pirates dropped to the deck, struck by the sparse little volley.
 They had time for only two more hasty, poorly-aimed volleys, and then the longship scraped up alongside their cog.
 Dozens of iron grapples came hurtling onto the deck, followed swiftly by the boldest, most aggressive of the pirates.